compuphase/piezo-preamplifier/README.md

 This circuit was built for the ARTEC PG-333 bridge pickup.
 The pickup connects two piezo bridge pickups in parallel, where each pickup covers only three strings.
 For use with this preamplifier, the two piezo segments have to be separated, and each connected to a separate input of the preamplifer.
+Input impedance for each channel is roughly 2M&Omega;.

 I measured one of the piezo segments to have a capacitance of 580pF and the other as 970pF &mdash;to my surprise.
 This being the case, you will want to position